 Grants and Financial Resources

 Even with insurance coverage, medical and therapy bills for a child with autism can stretch any family’s budget.
 There are several grants and other funding options available to help families cover costs associated with autism.
-The following organizations and other resources to help support to families:
+The following organizations offer resources to help support to families financially:

 - Variety of Texas